 The following websites will be indispensable as you navigate Wayne State University.

 - University Housing – As an incoming freshman, you may request to be grouped with other Honors students.
 Be sure to request an Honors floor on your application.

 - Honors Student Association (HSA) - The HSA was created to network Honors students from various academic disciplines across WSU.
 The organization also serves to provide Honors students with the opportunity to get involved in diverse social, academic and service activities.

-- Undergraduate Bulletin – Our catalog of courses and major requirements.
+- Academics – Our catalog of courses and major requirements.

 - Schedule of Classes – The times and days classes are offered as well as any notes or pre-requisites.

 - Academica – Your portal to all things WSU, including registration and orientation.